flutter/website/src/docs/cookbook/animation/opacity-animation.md

 ## 3. Display a button that toggles the visibility

-Now that you have some data to determine whether the green box should be visible, you need a way update that data.
+Now that you have some data to determine whether the green box should be visible, you need a way to update that data.
 In this example, if the box is visible, hide it.
 If the box is hidden, show it.